Demystifying Bookkeeping In-depth Handbook on Double Entry Bookkeeping System

 The income and expenses for transactions are entered in a cash register in single-entry accounting.
 In contrast, the double-entry method begins with a diary, followed by a ledger, a trial balance, and financial statements.

-• Journal: An accounting book documenting transactions consecutively and chronologically.
+• Journal: An accounting book (journal) that records transactions consecutively and chronologically.

 • Ledger: A book of final entries in which transactions are separated and documented in distinct accounts.
 It needs to be balanced.